katielin42/EE-Capstone/README.md

 **The code also works with the dev board.
 However, several changes need to be made in the .ioc**
 + uSD_detect pin needs to be changed from PC7 to PA5.
-+ Clock configurations need to be set: HSE
++ Clock configurations need to be set: HSE from BYPASS to crystal/ceramic oscillator, and disable LSE.
++ Connect the CAN transciever module to the dev board via the USB breakout board, connect to the non ST-Link microUSB input on the dev board (there are only two).